 One morning, your son wakes up and tells you that he has a sore throat and it hurts to swallow.
-You look in his mouth and notice that the back of his throat looks really red and swollen.
-So, you take him to the doctor and they tell you that your son has tonsillitis.
+You look in his mouth and notice that the back of his throat looks red and swollen.
+So, you take him to the doctor, who tells you your son has tonsillitis.
 What can be done to treat it?
 Is it going to involve surgery?
 Is there anything you can do to prevent it in the future?

 The two oval-shaped pads of tissue (one on each side) in the back of your throat are your tonsils.
-When you’re a child, they play a significant role in your immune system’s ability to protect you against harmful bacteria and viruses that are in your mouth.
+When you’re a child, they play a significant role in your immune system’s ability to protect you against harmful bacteria and viruses in your mouth.
 When your tonsils are infected, it’s known as tonsillitis.
 It’s most often caused by the bacterium called Streptococcus pyogenes.
-Typically, tonsillitis infects children between preschool to mid-teens because their role in your immune system declines after puberty.
+Tonsillitis typically infects children between preschool and mid-teens because their role in your immune system declines after puberty.

-Symptoms of tonsillitis are red/swollen tonsils, white/yellow patches on the tonsils, sore throat, difficult/painful swallowing, fever, enlarged glands in the neck, bad breath, stiff neck, headache and stomachache.
+Symptoms of tonsillitis are red/swollen tonsils, white/yellow patches on the tonsils, sore throat, difficult/painful swallowing, fever, enlarged glands in the neck, bad breath, stiff neck, headache, and stomachache.
 For children who are too young to verbalize how they are feeling, it’s common for them to be unusually fussy and drool/refuse to eat because their throat hurts.
-If not treated promptly, tonsillitis can lead to serious complications, such as difficulty breathing, tonsillar abscess and rheumatic fever.
-So, if your child has a sore throat that doesn’t go away in 24 to 48 hours, it’s painful for them to swallow and they are unusually fussy/weak, then you should schedule an appointment with their doctor.
-If your child is having difficulty breathing, difficulty swallowing or are drooling, then you need to seek immediate medical care.
+If not treated promptly, tonsillitis can lead to severe complications, such as difficulty breathing, tonsillar abscess, and rheumatic fever.
+So, if your child has a sore throat that doesn’t go away in 24 to 48 hours, it’s painful for them to swallow, and they are unusually fussy/weak, you should schedule an appointment with their doctor.
+If your child is having difficulty breathing, difficulty swallowing, or drooling, you need to seek immediate medical care.

-The bacteria and viruses that cause tonsillitis are highly contagious, so the best way to prevent your child from contracting it is to teach them how to properly wash their hands.
-They should be doing this not only thoroughly, but frequently.
-Also, encourage them not to share food, glasses, water bottles and utensils with others.
+The bacteria and viruses that cause tonsillitis are highly contagious, so the best way to prevent your child from contracting it is to teach them how to wash their hands properly.
+They should be doing this not only thoroughly but frequently.
+Also, encourage them not to share food, glasses, water bottles, and utensils with others.
 If your child does end up with tonsillitis, there are things that you can do to prevent the spread to others.
 The most important is to keep your child home until their doctor tells you it’s okay for them to return to school or daycare.
-Also, teach your child to cough/sneeze into a tissue or their elbow and to wash their hands after doing so.
+Also, teach your child to cough/sneeze into a tissue or elbow and to wash their hands after doing so.

-Tonsillitis is not something that you want your child to have, but it can be managed and they’ll get better.
+Tonsillitis is not something you want your child to have, but it can be managed, and they’ll get better.
 If you have any questions or concerns about tonsillitis, please speak with their doctor.
-If you would like more information, please visit the ENThealth’s tonsillitis page at https://www.enthealth.org/conditions/tonsillitis/
+If you would like more information, please visit ENThealth’s tonsillitis page at https://www.enthealth.org/conditions/tonsillitis/